SydCo99/PHI-696/Project-1/README.md

   (d)  O(x) that says that x is an only child
   (e)  T(x) that says that x has exactly two brothers
   ```

+  **Answers:**
+  (a) not possible to define within V vocabulary, since F(x) means x is a female, and (generally) females aren't considered brothers? -- though this is also an antiquated and rigid view of gender that I don't personally subscribe to
+  (b)

 4. Let V be a vocabulary of the attribute (concept) language with complements (ALC) consisting of a role name "parent_of" and a concept name "Male".
 Interpret parent_of as "x is a parent of y" and M as "x is male".
 Where possible define the following formulas in this vocabulary; where not possible, explain why:
   ```